How to water and flush marijuana plants

 Water with less minerals and a lower ppm is called soft water.

-Where to source water
+Where to source water for your cannabis garden

 Cannabis homegrowers have several options available at various price points when sourcing water for a garden, each with its pros and cons.